Type 5 Canteen

 At first glance, this canteen resembles the older tokkuri-style model, but upon closer inspection, its shape is slightly different.
 It may have been a repurposed civilian canteen or something similar.

-The strap was originally from an early model Type 5 Canteen but was modified.
+The strap was originally from I-gō but was modified.
 If you look closely, you can see traces of stitching in a rectangular shape, indicating where it was altered.
 In the final stages of the war, non-standard equipment like this seems to have been used as well.

-The interior of some Insulated Canteen Covers is lined with fur, but mine is made of silk floss.
+The interior of some Cold Weather Canteen Covers is lined with fur, but mine is made of silk floss.
 While there are some age-related stains, it is in good condition with no tears or major damage.

 Summary

 That concludes my general classification of the Type 5 Canteen.
-I didn’t intentionally set out to collect these variations, but over time, I realized I had accumulated quite a few, so I decided to introduce them here.
+I didn’t set out to collect them intentionally, but before I knew it, I had gathered the full range—so I decided to introduce them here.

 Recently, well-preserved canteens have been increasing in price, with some exceeding 5,000 yen on Yahoo!
 Auctions.
 However, canteen bodies or straps alone can sometimes be found at lower prices, making them good targets for collectors.
 While unused, mint-condition items are ideal for a collection, if you plan to wear one for photography, a well-worn, battered canteen can add more authenticity to the look.